 What else can I do?

 -TURN OFF YOUR SCREENS.
 There is blue light, 300-500nm light, which is emitted from screens such as phone, tv, iPad and the like.
 This light, when it hits the eye, signals it is daytime.
-So after dark, turn off the screens or where blue light blocking glasses.
-The light that hits your eyes can deplete melatonin, the vital sleep hormone.
+So after dark, turn off the screens or where AMBER COLORED blue light blocking glasses.
+The light that hits your eyes and will deplete melatonin, the vital sleep hormone.
 Melatonin also protects our brain from inflammation.

 Dr. Wendy Wells